 Please see the following series of case studies focusing on former apprentices that have used their training and experience to rise through the ranks of our business.

-Lee started his career as an electrical craft apprentice and after 35 successful years Lee now holds the position of director of rail.
+Lee started his career as an electrical craft apprentice and after 35 successful years Lee now holds the position of Regional Director London - Engineering and Rail.

 Lee has gone from learning the basic engineering and technical skills on projects in the commercial, retail and industrial sectors, to overseeing NG Bailey’s work on some of the largest rail infrastructure projects in the UK, such as the redevelopment of London Bridge station.